ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 } tileProperty[MAX_TILES_WITH_PROPERTIES];
 ```

-`Watch out because you need to declare first the struct Properties to store them.`
+`Watch out!
+You need to declare first the struct Properties to store them.`

 Then, in the .cpp, read and store the variables.
 Something like this:
 ```